WJ4IoT/Sunscreen/README.md

 - fully open (rolled inside the cassette)
 - fully close (rolled-out)

-To be honest this is not yet fool proof; if you manual operrate your sunscreen during havy rain fail you just can do that.
+To be honest this is not yet fool proof; if you manual operrate your sunscreen during havy rain fall you just can do that.

 This is done by the following conditions (subject to change):